formlio/forml/docs/tutorials/demos.rst

 :ref:`setup <tutorial-setup>`) and explicitly provide our shared Demo :ref:`feed <feed>` (since that is not a :ref:`platform-wide <platform>` configured feed).

-Bellow you can see the different task graphs produced for each of the *train* versus *apply* :ref:`modes <workflow-mode>` (note the *ordinal* lower/upper bounds specified when executing each of the modes used as data filters with respect to the ``Data.Ordinal`` column).
-Apart from the expected ``RandomForestClassifier`` node, the topology contains number of additional tasks:
+Below, you can see the different task graphs produced for each of the *train* versus *apply* :ref:`modes <workflow-mode>` (note the *ordinal* lower/upper bounds specified when executing each of the modes used as data filters with respect to the ``Data.Ordinal`` column).
+Apart from the expected ``RandomForestClassifier`` node, the topology contains a number of additional tasks:

-* :class:`Source <forml.project.Source>` related tasks (defined in our :ref:`common section
+* :class:`Source <forml.project.Source>`-related tasks (defined in our :ref:`common section
   <demos-common>`):

   * the :class:`feed reader <forml.io.Feed.Reader>`